n3oltd/support/docs/01-engage/02-accounts/02-creating-accounts/index.md

 ![Create Account Contact Preferences](create-account-6.png)

 6. You can also specify **tax relief preferences** associated with the account.
-For details, refer to Gift Aid Section(link).
+For details, refer to Gift Aid documentation.

 ![Create Account Gift Aid](create-account-7.png)

 7. If you wish to track the source of the account for analytics purposes you can do that by assigning an **initial touchpoint** to the account.
 If unsure, leave this blank.
-For more information, go to Interactions Section(link).
+For more information, go to Interactions documentation.

 ![Create Account Interactions](create-account-8.png)